build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 cdk deploy mwaa-devops-dev-environment
 ```

 And after being prompted to review security changes, CDK will make the changes and MWAA will update.
 This will take between 20-25 minutes, so grab yourself another cup of tea!
-When it finishes, you should see something like
+When it finishes, you should see something like:

 ```